Leilani Latu

-Latu has spent time on loan from Warrington at the Widnes Vikings in the Betfred Championship and has played for the Penrith Panthers and the Gold Coast Titans in the NRL.
+Latu has spent time on loan from Warrington at the Widnes Vikings in the Championship and has played for the Penrith Panthers and the Gold Coast Titans in the NRL.
 He has played at representative level for the Indigenous All Stars and NSW City.

 Background

 Latu was born in Sydney, New South Wales, Australia.

 He is of Tongan, Italian and Torres Strait Islander descent.
 He spent his junior years playing for the Leichhardt Juniors when then he switched over to play in Lakemba for the St Johns Eagles.
 He played his junior rugby league for St. John Eagles, Lakemba, before being signed by the Canterbury-Bankstown Bulldogs.

 Playing career

 Early career

 In 2011, Latu captained the Canterbury-Bankstown Bulldogs to the grand final of the S. G. Ball Cup, before moving into their National Youth Competition team, where he stayed until 2012.
 In 2013, he graduated to the Bulldogs' New South Wales Cup team.

 In 2014, he joined the Penrith Panthers on a 2-year contract.